Blake Snell: Los Angeles Dodgers (2025–present)

 On November 30, 2024, Snell signed a five-year contract worth $182 million with the Los Angeles Dodgers, which included a $52 million signing bonus and a conditional $10 million option for 2030.
 He made his Dodgers debut as the starting pitcher for Opening Day on March 27, 2025, against the Detroit Tigers, pitching five innings, allowing two earned runs and walked four, while striking out two batters, taking the win.
 After two starts, he was placed on the injured list for shoulder inflammation.
 He did not rejoin the Dodgers' active roster until August 2.
 He made 11 starts for the Dodgers in 2025, his lowest total since the pandemic shortened 2020 season, with a 5–4 record, 2.35 ERA, and 72 strikeouts.

 Snell started the Dodgers playoff opener against the Cincinnati Reds in the Wild Card Series, allowing two runs in seven innings, while striking out nine.
 He then pitched six shutout innings, on only one hit, while striking out nine again, in the second game of the 2025 NLDS against the Philadelphia Phillies.
 In the opening game of the NLCS against the Milwaukee Brewers, Snell struck out 10 and faced the minimum number of batters in eight shutout innings, allowing just one base runner on one hit, who was quickly picked off on the base paths.

 Snell struggled in his 2025 World Series outings against the Toronto Blue Jays.
 In Game 1, he gave up five runs, including three of the nine Toronto had in the sixth inning, on eight hits and three walks while only striking out four.
 In his second start of the series, in Game 5, he allowed back-to-back homers to Davis Schneider and Vladimir Guerrero Jr. to begin the game, the first back-to-back leadoff homers ever in a Series game.
 He finished with five runs over 6 2/3 innings pitched with six hits, four walks, and seven strikeouts.
 He pitched 1 1/3 scoreless innings in relief in Game 7, as the Dodgers clinched the World Series championship to give him his first-career championship.

+Snell began the 2026 season on the injured list with shoulder fatigue and did not join the Dodgers until May 9, where he made one start and allowed five runs in four innings pitched against the Atlanta Braves.
+On May 15, he returned to the injured list when loose bodies were discovered in his pitching elbow.
+Snell was transferred to the 60-day injured list on May 29.
+He was activated on August 11.